Thursday, September 20, 2012

 In Washington the idea was met with hostility, the space race was one of the fore points of American policy.

-The world would never find out what could have happened if the two powers had joined for the moon mission, as two months late, on November 22, JFK was assassinated.
+The world would never find out what could have happened if the two powers had joined for the moon mission, as two months later, on November 22, JFK was assassinated.

 His successor, Lyndon B Johnson would immediately scrap the idea, ensuring that the US went to the moon alone.